Brief Description of Employees’ and Employers’ Associations

 Rights and Importance of Trade Unions

-A labour union may lose its right to represent workers in a collective agreement if the conciliation and arbitration board determines that it no longer represents a majority of the workers, and, in such cases, another union acquires that right.
+A labour union may lose its right to represent workers in a collective agreement if Federal Conciliation and Registration Centre determines that it no longer represents a majority of the workers, and, in such cases, another union acquires that right.

 - a certified copy of the bylaws